-While some may be more obvious than others, many plants and trees in your yard or neighborhood park may be edible -- and some are even delicious!
+While some may be more obvious, many plants and trees in your yard or neighborhood park may be edible -- and some are even delicious!
 We’ve created a short guide to easy recipes you can make with some of them and followed each segment with a link you can use to buy some if you want to add them to your yard.
 Enjoy!

-Those bright yellow tiny flowers aren’t just eyesores, peskily dotting across your lawn after all.
-It turns out they’re full of nutrients like vitamins A, K, E, and C, folate, magnesium, iron, calcium, potassium.
+Those bright yellow tiny flowers aren’t just eyesores, peskily dotting across your lawn.
+They contain nutrients like vitamins A, K, E, and C, folate, magnesium, iron, calcium, and potassium.
 They may even help control blood sugar, cholesterol, and healthy bacterial flora levels in the intestines.

 From the days of the Great Depression came Dandelion Salad, a recipe demonstrated here by Clara at age 94 (she has since passed, but not before leaving us a bountiful array of helpful videos).